wenhaozheng-nju/crawler/README.md

 - Crawl news website (http://news.qq.com)

 ### Run
+If you want to run in single machine, please switch to __zwh__ branch.

 ```shell-script
     python main.py
 ```

 ### Result
 The result can be found in data/result.csv.
 The csv contains title, body, time, comments.